MicrosoftDocs/windows-itpro-docs/windows/security/threat-protection/microsoft-defender-atp/advanced-features.md

 Blocking is only available if your organization fulfills these requirements:

-- Uses Windows Defender Antivirus as the active antimalware solution and,
+- Uses Microsoft Defender Antivirus as the active antimalware solution and,
 - The cloud-based protection feature is enabled

 This feature enables you to block potentially malicious files in your network.
 Blocking a file will prevent it from being read, written, or executed on machines in your organization.